exercism/go-test-runner/README.md

   // The subtest loop must follow immediately after the table definition
   // The contents of the function literal will be extracted as the test code for _, tt := range tests {
-    // The Run() call must be the first statement in the function literal t.Run(tt.name, func(t *testing.T) {
+    // The Run() call must be the first statement in the for loop t.Run(tt.name, func(t *testing.T) {
       // This code block will be pulled into the resulting test_code field if got := ParseCard(tt.card); got != tt.want {